AfterShip/challenge/README.md

 If we think that you are in good fit, you will be given:

-1. FREE unlimited GCE / AWS credit to try all service / solution that you can think of.
+1. FREE unlimited GCP / AWS credit to try all service / solution that you can think of.
 2. FREE flight / train / ship ticket to Hong Kong, with min.
 1 night hotel near our office (if you are not in HK)

 What's that for?